Herman Bernstein Papers

 Materials relating to Bernstein’s tenure as the Minister to Albania are located in Series V, Subseries 6, and include official letters and invitations, general correspondence and correspondence with other legations, reports, clippings, press releases, and writings including King Zog’s story as told to Herman Bernstein.
 Photographs from Bernstein's time in Albania will be found in Series VI: Subseries 16.

 The scope of Bernstein’s many pursuits is reflected in his correspondence.
-Other prominent correspondents are Shalom Aleichem, Auguste Rodin, Woodrow Wilson, Theodore Roosevelt, and William G. McAdoo.
+Other prominent correspondents are Sholem Aleichem, Auguste Rodin, Woodrow Wilson, Theodore Roosevelt, and William G. McAdoo.

 Family papers include correspondence, photographs and miscellaneous materials.
 The earliest letters in the collection are letters from Herman Bernstein (in Russian and English) to Sophie Friedman, written in 1896 and located in Series I. The collection also includes letters from Bernstein’s children, and from his brother, Harry Bernstein.

-Users of this collection should be aware that there this collection has an index.
-Information on this index may be found here.
+Users should be aware that this collection has an index.

 - Bernstein, Herman, 1876-1935 (Person)